Please be advised that due to the impending storm there are to be no boats tied to the wharf.

 In its place is www.SouthShoreConnect.ca, a growing database of recreation opportunities in our region.

-When it launches in winter 2015, South Shore Connect.ca will be the information gateway for individuals, groups and families to better navigate sport, recreation and physical activity opportunities in Lunenburg, Queens, Shelburne and Yarmouth Counties.
+South Shore Connect.ca is the information gateway for individuals, groups and families to better navigate sport, recreation and physical activity opportunities in Lunenburg, Queens, Shelburne and Yarmouth Counties.

 South Shore Connect.ca is a joint venture supported by South Shore Active Communities (SSAC), Lunenburg Queens Recreation Coordinators/Directors Association (LQRCDA), Yarmouth Shelburne Municipal Recreation Association (YSMRA), and the Province of Nova Scotia.